kgateway-dev/kgateway/README.md

 ### Using Gloo Gateway
 - **Kubernetes Gateway API**: Gloo Gateway is a feature-rich ingress controller, built on top of the Envoy Proxy and fully conformant with the Kubernetes Gateway API.
 - **Next-generation API gateway**: Gloo Gateway provides a long list of API gateway features including rate limiting, circuit breaking, retries, caching, transformation, service-mesh integration, security, external authentication and authorization.
 - **Hybrid apps**: Gloo Gateway creates applications that route to backends implemented as microservices, serverless functions and legacy apps.
-This feature can help users to -
+This feature can help users to
-A) Gradually migrate from their legacy code to microservices and serverless.
+  * Gradually migrate from their legacy code to microservices and serverless.
-B) Add new functionalities using cloud-native technologies while maintaining their legacy codebase.
+  * Add new functionalities using cloud-native technologies while maintaining their legacy codebase.
-C) Allow different teams in an organization choose different architectures.
-See here for more on the Hybrid App paradigm.
+  * Allow different teams in an organization choose different architectures.

 ### What makes Gloo Gateway unique